nulogy/design-system/docs/catalog/getting_started/deploying.md

 ## Configuration

 There is a [`netlify.toml`](https://www.netlify.com/docs/netlify-toml-reference/) in the root of the repo that tells Netlify how to build the project.
 At this time the only package that is deployed to Netlify is the [nulogy.design](http://nulogy.design) website in the `docs/` folder / `@nulogy/nulogy-design` package.
-Some additional configureation is done through the [Netlify web UI](https://app.netlify.com/sites/nulogy-design-system/).
+Some additional configuration is done through the [Netlify web UI](https://app.netlify.com/sites/nulogy-design-system/).

 ## Setting up a fork to publish to Netlify